recloudstream/csdocs/Repositories.md

 [!badge variant="secondary" icon="static/world.png" text="Avocado"](https://cutt.ly/aguaco) | `aguaco`

 !!!info
-if you don't understand the name of a repository, the repository was named after the developer of that repository.
+If you don't understand the name of a repository, the repository may have been named after the developer of that repository.
 !!!!